ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C10_Structural_Typing.md

 The `io.TextIOBase` abstract class in Python is nominal, but not every file-like object will inherit it.
 By defining your own protocol with a `write(str)` method, your function can accept a wide range of objects (actual file handles, `io.StringIO` instances, custom writer objects) as long as they implement `write`.
 This is especially useful when working with libraries that weren't built with your interfaces; you can adapt them via protocols instead of being forced into their class hierarchy.
-Protocols thus increase reusability and extensibility of your code by focusing on what an object can do rather than what it is.
+Protocols thus increase the reusability and extensibility of your code by focusing on what an object can do rather than what it is.

 It's worth mentioning that Python's standard library and frameworks have embraced the concept of protocols (even before the formal `Protocol` type existed) by using "duck typing" and abstract base classes.
 For instance, the act of iterating in Python checks for an `__iter__` method--any object with `__iter__` is iterable.